Nandini1521/Nandini1521/README.md

 - 📫 How to reach me **nandiniwork1521@gmail.com**

-- 📄 Know about my experiences: A physics graduate exploring the world of data science.
-I am interested in cloud technologies, machine learning and data visualization.
+- 📄 Know about my experiences: A physics and data science graduate interested in cloud technologies, machine learning and data visualization.

 - ⚡ Fun fact **I am a certified scuba diver.**